amyspark-ng/clickery-hexagon/LOG.md

 # ISSUES (hell)
 The ones that have a * at the end are crucial for beta release
 ## Current TODO (small stuff mostly)
+- If the new window is inside a folder add the exclamation to that new button
+	* Maybe make a on("windowopen") event that passes the window name as a parameter, and when you unlock a window check for onwindowopen of folder and get the minibutton of the new unlocked one and add the exclamation
-- make window.active a thing, instead of checking for tag, gets annoying quick
+- make window.active a thing, instead of checking for tag, got annoying quick
+- delete a welcomeback log if it's already preexisting when you come back
 - Format actual working numbers (spsText and scoreText and priceText) *

 - Fix updateTime animation in powerup timers *
 - Add multiplier number to powerup timers *